Support Equipment

 Global Positioning System III / GPS Block III

-Global Positioning System III / GPS Block III is the Lockheed Martin-built U.S. military navigation-satellite family that modernizes the GPS constellation with M-code, the L1C civil signal, improved accuracy, and stronger anti-jamming performance.
-It is the generation launched from 2018 onward before the GPS III Follow-On line, and it serves as a precision position, navigation, and timing space vehicle rather than a battlefield weapon in the catalog sense.
+Global Positioning System III / GPS Block III is the Lockheed Martin-built U.S. military navigation-satellite block that modernized the GPS constellation with M-code, the L1C civil signal, higher accuracy, and stronger anti-jamming performance.
+The ten-space-vehicle series launched from 2018 through 2026, reached full operational acceptance in May 2026, and is treated here as a relationship-only precision position, navigation, and timing space system rather than a direct battlefield weapon.

 Profile